Art Spiegelman

 Awards and Honors

-His unique creative abilities enabled him to secure various awards and honors.
-He earned Playboy Editorial Award for Best Comic Strip in 1982 and three Print, Regional Design Awards in the years 1983, 1984, and 1985 respectively.
-Later, he won Prize for Best Comic Book for his graphic novel, Maus, in 1988, and Los Angeles Times Book Prize for Maus in 1992.
+His unique creative abilities allowed him to bring forth extraordinary content.
+He also gained various awards and honors.
+He earned Playboy Editorial Award for Best Comic Strip in 1982 and three Print, Regional Design Awards in years 1983, 1984, and 1985 respectively.
+Later, he won Prize for Best Comic Book for his graphic novel Maus in 1988 and Los Angeles Times Book Prize for Maus in 1992.
 His other achievements include Eisner Award, National Jewish Book Award for MetaMaus, The Edward MacDowell Medal, Sproing Award, Eisner Award, and Best Graphic Album for Maus.

 2. He is a prominent advocate of comic literature and comic fiction.